Indigenous Peoples’ Identity Key To Counter Climate Change

 Climate Disinformation in Thailand: Negating Indigenous Peoples’ Identity

-Coming Soon In Thailand, the rapid digitalisation of media and widespread use of social media since the early 2000s have accelerated the spread of climate disinformation.
+Download Full Report In Thailand, the rapid digitalisation of media and widespread use of social media since the early 2000s have accelerated the spread of climate disinformation.
 This has reinforced the systemic negation of Indigenous Peoples’ (IPs) identity.
 Climate disinformation disproportionately affects IPs, who make up nearly 14% of the population and inhabit forested areas most vulnerable to climate change and deforestation.
 From one-sided reporting and greenwashing to false climate solutions and scapegoating IPs as drivers of deforestation, these narratives contribute to their exclusion from decision-making, criminalisation, forced evictions and intimidation and violence.
-It sets out targeted recommendations, urging the government,…
+It sets out targeted recommendations, urging the…

 Continue ReadingClimate Disinformation in Thailand: Negating Indigenous Peoples’ Identity